 - A certificate to showcase your achievement and display on LinkedIn

 Still have a few questions about how the Cardiff Award works?
-Send your questions to us in our short survey and we’ll email you back with a response.
+Email us: firstname.lastname@example.org

 How to apply:

-If you would like to receive an email when applications for next year’s programme open and further information on how to apply, please complete this survey to register your interest in the Cardiff Award.
+If you would like to receive an email when applications for the 2017-18 programme open and further information on how to register onto the Award, please complete this survey to register your interest in the Cardiff Award.

 Please note: the Cardiff Award is open to first, second and penultimate year students.